arzezak/rails/guides/source/active_record_migrations.md

 equivalent to `bin/rails db:drop db:create db:schema:dump db:migrate`.
 You can
 follow that command with `bin/rails db:seed` if needed.

+NOTE: `bin/rails db:reset` rebuilds the database using the current schema snapshot (`db/schema.rb` or `db/structure.sql`), ensuring consistency with the application's defined schema.
+On the other hand, `bin/rails db:migrate:reset` replays all migrations from the beginning, which can lead to schema drift if, for example, migrations have been altered, reordered, or removed.

 [Schema Dumping and You]: #schema-dumping-and-you

 ### Running Specific Migrations